An Aggregation Scheme for Increased Power: Discussion

-While {PWRD} aggregation is optimal when its supporting theory of change holds, no benefit is gained when that theory is incorrect.
-Nonetheless, this scheme does not greatly hamper one's ability to detect an effect in this situation.
-We believe {PWRD} aggregation can be extended to many other scenarios, both experimental and quasi-experimental, with longitudinal data and a treatment that accrues heterogeneously across observations.
-In each of these scenarios, similar aggregation weights can be formulated around the theory of change that will maximize power.
+We believe {PWRD} aggregation can be extended to other scenarios, both experimental and quasi-experimental, with longitudinal data and a treatment that accrues heterogeneously across observations.
+In each of these scenarios, similar aggregation weights can be formulated around the theory of the intervention that will maximize power.

 \begin{appendices}